 We first headed up towards Mormon Row.
 New sites for me as we didn’t view this section of the Grand Teton Park in 2009.
 According to the Park website, this area was settled in the 1890s by Mormons from Salt Lake Valley.
-The settlers decided to build close to another to help share in the work load.
-Part of the work load was digging irrigation ditches to grow their crops.
+The settlers decided to build close to one another to help share in the workload.
+Part of the workload was digging irrigation ditches to grow their crops.
 Some of the irrigation ditches still have water flowing through them to this day.

 Snake River Overlook

 From Mormon Row we went onto the overlooks along Highway 89.
 My favorite views came from the Snake River Overlook.
 The clouds even lifted enough we could see the tops of the Teton range.

 The Grand Teton Range photo (below) I have hanging in my house as do my parents.
 Love how it came out!